+If you have been diagnosed with chronic liver disease, you could have HE.
 HE often starts slowly, and at first you may not be aware you have it.
 The stages of HE span from mild to severe and involve numerous symptoms.
 It is important for you and your family to become familiar with the signs and symptoms of HE so you can tell your doctor right away if you think you may have it.
-Prompt diagnosis is essential in order that your doctor can initiate the treatment of HE.
+Prompt diagnosis is essential for the treatment to be initiated.